dgryski/go-perfbook/performance.md

 maybe having an array was the wrong choice and you'd be better off paying the O(1) lookup cost for a map instead.

+If your data structure is static, then you can generally do much better than the dynamic case.
+It becomes easier to build an optimal data structure customized for exactly your lookup patterns.
+Solutions like minimal perfect hashing can make sense here, or precomputed bloom filters.
+This also make sense if your data structure is "static" for long enough and you can amortize the up-front cost of construction across many lookups.

 Choose the simplest reasonable data structure and move on.
 This is CS 101 for writing "not-slow software".
 This should be your default development mode.
 If you know you need random access, don't choose a linked-list.